-How to Install Paperless-NGX on Synology NAS with Docker
+How to Install Paperless-NGX on a Synology NAS with Docker

-Learn how to install Paperless-ngx on your Synology NAS the document management system using Docker.
+Learn how to install Paperless-NGX on your Synology NAS — a powerful open-source document management system — using Docker.

-How to Install Paperless-NGX on Synology NAS with Docker-heroimage
+How to Install Paperless-NGX on a Synology NAS with Docker-heroimage

 CAUTION